Overview

 • There are no limits to the number of competitors that can register for this competition

-• Competitors must be familiar with all of the core competencies listed, but must not have more than 5 years of industry experience
+• Competitors must be familiar with all of the core competencies (these can be found in the in the National Standard of Excellence ‘Useful Information’ section below), but must not have more than 5 years of industry experience

 • The competition is intended for those studying, training and/or working in the CNC Industry.
 Competitors will use CNC machines to cut, drill, shape and finish products and components used in engineering and manufacturing

-• This competition is open to anyone studying qualifications at level 2 through to level 6 for England, Northern Ireland and Wales or SCQF Level 10 in Scotland, with relevant experience in programming, setting and operating CNC machines.
+• This competition is open to anyone studying qualifications at level 3 for England, Northern Ireland and Wales or SCQF Level 6 in Scotland, with relevant experience in programming, setting and operating CNC machines.

 How it works